 As the European Directive has been transposed via the Ordinance and the Decree in 2021, no further reform of our insolvency law is currently contemplated.

-At most, the DGT (Direction Générale du Trésor) and the (CIRI) (comité interministériel de restructuration industrielle) are conducting consultations in order to clarify and further enhance the recent reforms (see further details in Section 25).
+At most, the DGT (Direction Générale du Trésor) and the (CIRI) (comité interministériel de restructuration industrielle) conducted consultations in order to clarify and further enhance the recent reforms (see further details in Section 25).
 Given the recent nature of these reforms, some clarification will undoubtedly occur with practice and precedent.
+To date, we already have a few precedents.

-However, French insolvency law has since undergone major reforms, especially over the past 15 years, and a certain shift began in 2005 with, in particular, the introduction of committees and the strengthening of controllers’ power.
+However, French insolvency law has since undergone major reforms, especially over the past 15 years with, in particular, the introduction, in 2005, of creditors’ committees and the strengthening of controllers’ power.

-Decree No. 2014-326 dated 12 March 2014 is another example of the increase of creditor-friendly measures, as it has granted creditors the right to submit a competing restructuring plan to that of the debtor when committees – or now classes of affected parties – are constituted.
+This shift towards a more creditor-friendly regime has been further pursued with the enactment of Decree No. 2014-326 dated 12 March 2014 which created the right for creditors to submit a competing restructuring plan to that of the debtor when committees – or now classes of affected parties – are constituted.
+Nevertheless, since the last reform, the submission of a competing plan is only conceivable in judicial reorganization proceedings.
 Later on, the Law dated 6 August 2015 introduced a shareholder squeeze-out system under which shareholders may be forced to sell their shares if they do not consent to share capital increases required to redress the distressed business.

 Following this trend, French courts have favoured a number of lender-led restructurings carried out by lenders, allowing lenders or investment funds to take control of the debtor, outside the reach of its existing shareholders (mainly financial sponsors).